7 deep breathing benefits to better your daily life

 More oxygen often results in healthier blood and an increased ability to focus.
 As such, the benefits of long deep breathing tend to be both physical and mental.

-To better understand how deep breathing can positively impact your physical and mental wellbeing, let’s take a moment and analyze the different benefits of deep breathing exercises.
+To better understand how deep breathing can positively impact your physical and mental health, let’s take a moment and analyze the different deep breathing benefits.

-Our bodies require quite a few things to stay alive.
-We need food for cellular energy and repair, and we need shelter to help us regulate our body temperature and stay safe from weather-related dangers.
+Your body requires quite a few things to stay alive.
+You need food for cellular energy and repair and shelter to help you regulate your body temperature and remain safe from weather-related dangers.

 human gas exchange chart

-But we also need oxygen.
+You also need oxygen.
 Every breath you take is a sign that your body is refueling and replenishing itself.
-That’s because the oxygen we breathe in goes straight into the lungs, where it’s processed into the bloodstream.
+That’s because the oxygen you breathe in goes straight into the lungs, where it’s processed into the bloodstream.

 Consequently, there are tons of physical benefits associated with deep breathing.
 Some of the most crucial of these benefits include: